mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/BBW_mechanical.rst

     :align: center
     :alt: Brake By Wire Assembly Step 5

-Step 6: Locate the “lever arm” part, custom machined (CAD coming soon).
-Attach it tightly to the protruding cylindrical end of the motor, using a pin, as shown in the image below.
-Make sure that the other side is co-axial with the cylindrical extensions from Step 4, to ensure smooth contact when BBW is actuated.
+Step 6: Locate the “lever arm” part, `custom machined <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/BBW/Engineering%20drawings/Lever%20arm%20Drawing.pdf>`_, and the "lever arm pin" part, 'custom machined <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/BBW/Engineering%20drawings/Lever_arm_pin_drawing.pdf>`_.
+Attach the lever arm tightly to the protruding cylindrical end of the motor, using the lever arm pin, as shown in the image below.
+Note that the pin is slightly oversized, so you will likely need to use a hammer to get it in, and you might even need to sand it down a bit.
+Make sure that the lever arm's other side is roughly co-axial with and surrounding the brake rod locator from Step 4, to ensure smooth contact when BBW is actuated.

 .. image:: ../imgs/Mechanical/BBW_CAD_Step_6.png
     :width: 100%